afabijanska/TreeSpeciesRecognition/README.md

 ## Intro

 This crepository contains source code of a convolutional neural network for wood species recognition from wood core images.

+## Terms of use

 The source code and image dataset may be used for non-commercial research provided you acknowledge the source by citing the following paper:

 <ul>
     <li> Fabijańska A., Danek M., Barniak J.: <i>Wood species automatic identification from wood core images with a residual convolutional neural network</i>, Computers and Electronics in Agriculture, accepted in 2020 </ul>